“Indian pickles can be sweet, sour, salty, cooling, hot or very hot indeed, and add another taste dimension to a meal”

 Despite of the amazing taste, a deep history and health benefits of pickle, there are suddenly some health myths cropping up against pickles.
 Now, the ones pertaining to cancer have not been substantiated and proven in studies.
 Despite of extremely clear evidence and research, many so called self-proclaimed nutrition experts, have tried to demonize pickle based on two aspects i.e. the use of mustard oil and salt.

-Now, multiple times in various studies it has been proven that mustard oil is not just safe, but unrefined mustard oil is one of the healthiest oils in the world, and especially beneficial for Indian cooking.
-I have cleared this myth in my video and ebook on mustard oil.
-The links are given below:
+Now, multiple times in various studies it has been proven that mustard oil is not just safe, but unrefined mustard oil is one of the healthiest oils, and especially beneficial for Indian cooking.

-Again, when it comes to salt & its relation to hypertension, I have clearly shown in my video series and ebook how salt (sodium) may be an issue with hypertensive patients, but its only excess, and it’s virtually impossible to take in excess salt from home food.
+Again, when it comes to salt & its relation to hypertension, it’s very clear, how salt (sodium) may be an issue with hypertensive patients, but its only excess, and it’s virtually impossible to take in excess salt from home food.
 The excess salt is always through junk from outside, and it has multiple other health issues, apart from excess sodium.
-To know the complete story, just watch my entire videos series and ebook.

 But when it comes to pickle, the scare is absolutely unwarranted.
 Let’s see how: